|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

 After the capsizing of King Fu-wang [Zhu Yousong] in Nanking of Jiangsu Prov and King Tang-wang [Zhu Weijian], in Guangdong Prov, Su Guansheng [Ming "grand scholar" from Dongguan] and Liang Chaozhong [from Fanyu (Canton)] supported the brother of King Tang-wang, i.e., Zhu Yuyue as the new ruler who declared the Era of Shaowu in A.D.
 1646.
 Two months later, Su Guansheng, Liang Chaozhong, Huo Ziheng and Emperor Shaowu all sacrificed their lives after the city was sacked by the Manchu army.
 Up to today, to the niorth of Canton could be found remnants of mass grave site for Emperor Shaowu.

 Qu Shisi, Luu Daqi, Ding Kuichu & Li Yongmao went to Guangxi Prov from Zhaoqing of Guangdong in Oct 1646 for fetching 24-year-old Zhu Youlang as the new emperor.
 After Ming Emperor Yongl was enthroned in Zhaoqing of Guangdong in Oct 1646, Confucian intellectuals in Guangdong Prov wholeheartedly rose up in support of the new Ming court.
 Among Ming loyalists would be Chen Zizhuang from Nanhai county, Chen Bangyan from Shunde, Zhang Jiayue from Dongguan, Huang Gongfu from Xinhui, Wang Xing from Enping, and Lai Qixiao from Chaozhou.
 Zhang Jiayue, together with over thousand clan members and hundreds of "xiu cai" intellectuals, all sacrificed their lives at the uprising.
-Moved by the brave act of Zhang Yueqiao, i.e., a concubine of Chen Zizhuang, Manchu General Li Chengdong declared that the whole Guangdong Prov switch loyalty to Ming Emperor Yongli.
+Moved by the brave act of Zhang Yueqiao, i.e., a concubine of Chen Zizhuang, the Manchu General Li Chengdong declared that the whole Guangdong Prov switch loyalty to Ming Emperor Yongli.

 After the Battle of Canton in A.D.
-1650, Manchu army ordered a slaughter of the whole city.
+1650, the Manchu army ordered a slaughter of the whole city.
 Historian Jian Youwen estimated that 700,000 Cantonese residents were killed, with nine out of ten households emptied.
-More atrocities committed against Guangdong Prov people would be: i) Manchu order that civilians have to dwell outside of Canton city after the feudatory of Shang Kexi & Shang Zhixin were revoked during Manchu Emperor Kangxi's reign; and ii) Manchu order that coastal people must vacate the beach beyond five kilometers, with five such counties of Canton affected.
+More atrocities committed against Guangdong Prov people would be: i) the Manchu order that civilians have to dwell outside of Canton city after the feudatory of Shang Kexi & Shang Zhixin were revoked during the Manchu Emperor Kangxi's reign; and ii) the Manchu order that coastal people must vacate the beach beyond five kilometers, with five such counties of Canton affected.

 Continuing Resistance In The Southwest

 Back in Nov 1645, Duoergun dispatched Heh Luohui & Li Guohan to Sichuan Prov for attacking Zhang Xianzhong.
-In Jan 1646, Manchu King Hao-ge was sent to Sichuan for quelling the rebellion.
+In Jan 1646, the Manchu King Hao-ge was sent to Sichuan for quelling the rebellion.
 By Nov 1646, Sichuan was quelled with the sacking of Chengdu city and killing of Zhang Xianzhong.
 Zhang Xianzhong remnants, i.e., mainly four adopted sons Sun Kewang, Li Dingguo, Liu Wenxiu & Ai Nengqi, fled to Yunnan-Guizhou provinces.
 (Wang Zhonghan claimed that Li Dingguo's "da [grand] xi [west] jun [army]" took over Yunnan Prov in Sept 1646 [solar cal?], and developed economy, pacified minority peoples, recruited soldiers among Yi-zu, Miao-zu, Yao-zu, Dong-zu, Gelao-zu & Dai-zu minorities, organized 50-elephant column on basis of Dai-zu [Thai] tradition, and controlled 16 of 18 prefectures of Yunnan Prov.)

 Hao-ge went back to Peking after leaving Li Guoying as "zong bing" [chief of military column].
 Two years later, Sichuan Prov was in turmoils again when Ming royalists and Zhang Xianzhong remnants staged a rebellion.
 Duoergun accused Hao-ge of dereliction in Sichuan and put Hao-ge under house arrest in March 1648.
-With his thousand soldiers cut in half already, Li Guoying was hesitant in accepting the governor post from Manchu court in April 1648.
+With his thousand soldiers cut in half already, Li Guoying was hesitant in accepting the governor post from the Manchu court in April 1648.

-Meanwhile, Jiang Xiang rose up against Manchu in Datong of Shanxi Prov.
+Meanwhile, Jiang Xiang rose up against the Manchu in Datong of Shanxi Prov.
 Duo-er-gun exerted four years, from 1648 to 1651, to quelling rebellion in Shanxi-Shenxi provinces.
 On Sept 8th 1651, Wu Sangui & Li Guohan, who stationed in Nanzheng area of Hanzhong, were dispatched to Sichuan Prov for quelling the rebellion.

 Southern Ming Emperor Yongli [Zhu Youlang] was the grandson of Ming Emperor Shenzong and 4th son of King Guiwang Zhu Changying.
 After Zhang Xianzong sacked Hengzhou in 1643, Zhu Youlang fled to Guangxi Prov.
 After Southern Ming Regime lost Emperor Hongguang & Emperor Rongwu consecutively, loyalists [such as Qu Shisi, Luu Daqi, Ding Kuichu & Li Yongmao] went to Guangxi Prov from Zhaoqing of Guangdong in Oct 1646 for fetching 24-year-old Zhu Youlang as the new Emperor Yongli.
 Emperor Yongli gained control over Sichuan Prov by conferring marquis and baron titles onto numerous officials and generals.
 As a result of disturbances by another Ming royal member [Zhu Rongfan], factions of Ming regime, like Yuan Tao [Zhang Xianzhong remnant], Li Zhanchun, Yang Zhan, Li Qiande, Wang Xiang & Wu Dading etc, fought against each other in Sichuan.
 Emperor Yongli dispatched Chu Yinxi & Luu Daqi to quelling Zhu Rongfan as well as frequently sent emissaries to mediating between factions.

 In Sept of 1650, Zhang Xianzhong remnants, led by Sun Kewang, entered Guizhou Prov from Yunnan.
 After learning of the death of Yang Zhan [i.e., Ming baron Jia-ding who had opposed rebel Zhang Xianzhong earlier], Sun Kewang staged a comeback by taking advantage of Sichuan turmoils to campaign against Yuan Tao, Li Qiande & Wu Dading in the name of Southern Ming Emperor Yongli.
 Sun Kewang's Liu Wenxiu & Wang Ziqi column sacked Zunyi city and forced Wang Xiang into suicide on the bank of Wu-jiang River, while Lu Mingchen column crossed Jinshajiang River and defeated Yuan Tao, Li Qiande & Wu Dading at Jia-ding [Leshan] in coordination with Liu Wenxiu & Wang Ziqi column.
 Li Qiande and his whole family jumped into river to commit suicide.
-Lu Mingchen column then attacked Fuzhou and drove Li Zhanchun into defection to Manchu camp.
-Yu Dahai fled Zhongzhou for Hunan Prov's Manchu camp as a defection.
-Altogether 800 ships, 4000 soldiers and 13000 people sought asylum with Manchu forces in Hunan Prov.
+Lu Mingchen column then attacked Fuzhou and drove Li Zhanchun into defection to the Manchu camp.
+Yu Dahai fled Zhongzhou for Hunan Prov's the Manchu camp as a defection.
+Altogether 800 ships, 4000 soldiers and 13000 people sought asylum with the Manchu forces in Hunan Prov.
 After leaving Bai Wenxian & Liu Zhenguo in charge of Jia-ding [Leshan] & Yazhou, Liu Wenxiu returned to Yunnan Prov.

 Wu Sangui would be responsible for fighting the new Ming Emperor Yongli who received support from Sun Kewang, Liu Wenxiu & Li Dingguo, namely, the generals previously serving under rebel Zhang Xianzhong.
 In Feb of 1652, Wu Sangui & Li Guohan entered Sichuan Prov via east and west routes.
 After climbing Dabashan Mountain, Wu Sangui sacked Baoningfu prefecture.
 Then, Wu Sangui sacked Jia-ding [Leshan] and killed "zong bing" Long Mingyang.
 Bai Wenxian & Liu Zhenguo retreated to Xu-zhou [Yibin] city.